 |If any of my software has been helpful to you or your company, and you feel like expressing your gratitude beyond saying Thank you (which is also appreciated), please note that I have an Amazon Wish List containing several inexpensive items, or you can contribute directly via PayPal.|

-- I'm committer to JForum2, open source web-based forum software written in Java which was updated recently for use on mobile devices, and cewolf, a JSP tag library for embedding charts in Java web apps (although that one is dormant now).
+- I'm committer to JForum2, IMO the best open source Java web forum software, and cewolf, a JSP tag library for embedding charts in Java web apps (which is dormant now).

 - ProfileViewer helps make sense of Java profiling information and GNU gprof output.
-It's sort of outdated now, although still functional.
+It's outdated now, but still functional.

 - CpuSimulator6502: j6502 is a 6502 CPU simulator written in Java.
 There's also an assembler that generates object code for it.
 For those too young to remember, the 6502 powered computers such as the Apple //, the Atari 400/800, and various Commodore models like the PET-2001 and the C-64.